 LipiFlow Treatment For

-Although not so well-known except amongst eye doctors, Meibomian Gland Dysfunction (MGD) is a very common eye condition and the most common cause of severe Dry Eye Syndrome.
-It can be caused by a number of factors, such as age, ethnicity, corrective lens use, high cholesterol, bacterial infection, and even some medications.
-MGD can range in severity from relatively minor to completely debilitating to your quality of life.
+MGD can be caused by a number of factors, such as age, ethnicity, corrective lens use, high cholesterol, bacterial infection, and even certain medications.
+MGD can range from being relatively minor nuisance to completely debilitating to your quality of life.

 What Is Meibomian Gland Dysfunction?